cnshsliu/smp.nvim/README.md

 Tags, links, backlinks allow you navigate among MDs conveniently.

 😀 Update browser extension: 1. keep only one preview tab for each MD; 22.
-Active preview tab for current MD; [update now](https://github.com/cnshsliu/smp.nvim/blob/main/extension/smp_nvim_companion.zip?raw=true), and install the extension manually to Edge or Chrome browser.
+Active preview tab for current MD; [update now](https://github.com/cnshsliu/smp.nvim/tree/main/extension), place three files into a folder and follow chrome/edge extension instruction to install it manually to Edge or Chrome browser.

 😀 **Excited to let you know another new feature: "Edit back in Neovim", the scenario is: 1. edit one markdown FILE_A, 2. preview FILE_A.
 3. in previewing browser, navigate to another markdown FILE_B, 4. click on "Edit in Neovim", 5, the FILE_B markdown is opend in Neovim. exremely improve my markdown editing experience, give it a try by yourself**